 Getting Used To It

 While my experience began with a few wobbles, my back pulled through and I soon got very used to my trusty Duronic.
 One month on, and I’m pleased to announce I’m a full-time stander-upper.
 I feel sharper, brighter and yes, a little taller!
-I’m absolutely delighted with the effects this has had, and I’m glad I caught the habit early.
+It’s a significant cog in my greater plan to improve concentration at the workspace.

 My office isn’t big.
 In fact, it’s tiny.
 It’s the kind of office Harry Potter might have occupied had the Dursleys binned those Hogwarts letters.